 read:usersscope provides access to the

 If a request requests to access the

 /create endpoint, but the

 create:users, then the API should reject the request with

-You can see how to do this, for a simple timesheets API in Node.js, in this document: Check the Client permissions.
+You can see how to do this, for a simple timesheets API in Node.js, in this document: Check the Application permissions.

-You can find a sample API implementation, in Node.js, in Server Client + API: Node.js Implementation for the API.
+You can find a sample API implementation, in Node.js, in Server Application + API: Node.js Implementation for the API.